benedekrozemberczki/AV_Ultimate_Student_Hunt/README.md

 * Based on the weather features I calculated moving window means and standard deviation values.
 Also I used minimum and maximum values for these variables.
 These variables capture local tendencies in the data and they also deal with the high frequncy noise in the data.
 * The location type variable is encoded with  binary features.

-With these variables (if day of year was excluded) and model stacking (extreme gradient boosting) one could have a solid 106 root mean squared error on the public leaderboard.
+With these variables (if day of year was excluded) and  with the application of model stacking (extreme gradient boosting) one could have a solid 106 root mean squared error on the public leaderboard.
+Moreover, it became evident that the predictor is biased -- namely that is consequently overestimated the footfall.

-###
+### The introduction of aggregates

+*
+*
+*
+*